immortalbean/wingrid/docs/1 - Window creation and properties.md

 # Window creation and properties

 Despite how quick and easy it is to create and set up a window, WinGrid gives developers a ton of control.
+# wingrid._Window():

+The private window class internally used by WinGrid.

+> [!Warning]
+> Any window you create should be instantiated with the create_window() function.
+Not doing this causes the window to be fully ignored by WinGrid, which causes a lot of problems.

 # wingrid.create_window()